Additional Community Policies

 All residents are required to maintain acceptable standards of personal hygiene, self-care, and room cleanliness to a level that does not interfere with the general comfort, safety, security, health, or welfare of any member of the residence hall community.
 Students are to act responsibly and not interfere with the comfort or safety of their roommate(s)/suitemates or other residence hall students.

 This includes employing basic safety practices when cooking or preparing food in a residential space.
-Residents are not permitted to leave cooking food unattended.
+Residents are not permitted to leave cooking food, spaces, or utensils unattended.

 Residents are required to possess their room key when leaving their residential space.
 Excessive use of the emergency key is prohibited.
 Students who borrow the emergency key more than twice in one week, three times in one month, or six times in one semester may be required to meet with their Residence Hall Coordinator, Community Director, and/or Associate Director for Res Life.